 Lower School Music Conservatory

-1st & 2nd Grade students can enroll in our free afterschool introductory violin and recorder classes, which meet twice a week.
+First and Second Grade students can enroll in our free after school introductory violin and recorder classes, which meet twice a week.
 The Level I class offers students the chance to explore both instruments, and the Level II class continues to focus on one instrument of their choice.
-These classes also participate in three recitals throughout the year.
+The students in these classes participate in three recitals throughout the year.

-Whereas the grade-specific Instrumental Music classes are primarily technique classes, lower school students also taking private lessons (at San Domenico or elsewhere) can also join the Lower School Orchestra or Wildcat Band, ensembles that perform at events such as recitals and Arts in Action.
-The LSO performs alongside the Virtuoso Program orchestra at our year-end orchestra concert, and the Panther Band also takes the stage at our annual Day on the Green.
+The grade-specific Instrumental Music classes are primarily technique classes.
+Lower School students also taking private lessons (at San Domenico or elsewhere) can join the Lower School Orchestra (LSO) or Wildcat Band, ensembles that perform at events such as recitals and Arts in Action.
+The LSO performs alongside the Virtuoso Program (our Upper School pre-professional strings program) orchestra at the year-end orchestra concert.
+The Panther Band also takes the stage at our annual Day on the Green.